Master's in Museum Education

 The following requirements must be fulfilled: 33 credits, including 27 credits in required courses and 6 credits in elective courses.

-Course List Code Title Required EDUC 6701 Museums as Institutions I: Fundamentals EDUC 6702 Facilitating Museum Learning I: Fundamentals EDUC 6703 Museum Audiences EDUC 6704 Facilitating Museum Learning II: Field Placement and Seminar (taken for 6 credits) EDUC 6705 Museums as Institutions II: Field Placement and Seminar (taken for 6 credits) EDUC 6706 Evaluating Museum Learning EDUC 6707 Museum Proposal Writing Electives 6 credits in elective courses.
+Course List Code Title Required EDUC 6701 Museums as Institutions I: Fundamentals EDUC 6702 Facilitating Museum Learning I: Fundamentals EDUC 6703 Co-Creating with Museum Participants EDUC 6704 Facilitating Museum Learning II: Field Placement and Seminar (taken for 6 credits) EDUC 6705 Museums as Institutions II: Field Placement and Seminar (taken for 6 credits) EDUC 6706 Evaluating Museum Learning EDUC 6707 Museum Proposal Writing Electives 6 credits in elective courses.
 Elective courses should be selected in consultation with the program advisor.

 GSEHD’s Office of Admissions invites you to apply for a spot in our program.
 Please review the following admission and financial information.